Code-Institute-Community/business-analysis-project/README.md

 1) Create a new `env.py` file with the content from the `env.py.sample` file.
 Update the `MONGO_URI` and `MONGO_DBNAME` if necessary.
 1) Install the requirements (optionally create a new virtual environment )
+1) Run `python seed.py` from the terminal.
+This will add some demo data to your MongoDB.
 1) Start the app running `pyhton3 run.py` from the terminal

 # Flask Blueprint